<?xml version="1.0" encoding="UTF-8"?>

 <dl id="attachment_321" class="wp-caption alignleft" style="width: 310px;">

-<dt class="wp-caption-dt"><strong><strong><a href="http://ngpatriotacademy.com/wordpress/wp-content/uploads/20100420_A_5591K_001-Web-Ready.jpg"><img class="size-medium wp-image-321" title="SFC Tony J. Edmond" src="http://ngpatriotacademy.com/wordpress/wp-content/uploads/20100420_A_5591K_001-Web-Ready-300x240.jpg" alt="" width="300" height="240" /></a></strong> </strong></dt>
+<dt class="wp-caption-dt"><strong><strong><a href="https://ngpatriotacademy.com/wordpress/wp-content/uploads/20100420_A_5591K_001-Web-Ready.jpg"><img class="size-medium wp-image-321" title="SFC Tony J. Edmond" src="https://ngpatriotacademy.com/wordpress/wp-content/uploads/20100420_A_5591K_001-Web-Ready-300x240.jpg" alt="" width="300" height="240" /></a></strong> </strong></dt>

 <dd class="wp-caption-dd"><strong><strong>Human Resources NCO, SFC Tony J. Edmond</strong> </strong></dd>